-Flagler College is a four-year, independent, non-sectarian institution, offering programs leading to the baccalaureate degree.
+Flagler College is a four-year, independent, non-sectarian institution, offering programs leading to Bachelor of Arts, Bachelor of Science, and Master of Arts degrees.
 Founded in 1968, the College was established as a memorial to Henry M. Flagler, industrialist, oil magnate, land developer, and railroad pioneer.
-Flagler was co-founder of Standard Oil and the single most pivotal figure in Florida's development.
+Flagler was the co-founder of Standard Oil and the single most pivotal figure in Florida's development.

-Flagler College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the baccalaureate degree.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Flagler College.
-Additionally, the College's teacher education programs are approved by the Florida Department of Education.
+Flagler College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and master's degrees.
+Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Flagler College.

 The partnership between Flagler College and Tallahassee Community College developed in response to a legislative mandate to increase the opportunities for students seeking four-year degrees.
 The Flagler College-Tallahassee program was initiated in response to an invitation by Dr. T.K.
 Wetherell, then President of the Tallahassee Community College, to Dr. William L. Proctor, then President of Flagler College.
-Established in the fall of the 2000-2001 academic year, the program offered courses leading to degrees in business administration and elementary education.
+Established in the fall of the 2000-2001 academic year, the program offered courses leading to Bachelor of Arts degrees in business administration and elementary education.
 Enrollment grew to 100 students during the first academic year and in subsequent years expanded to almost 500.
 A dual major in Elementary Education/Exceptional Student Education and a fourth major in Accounting were introduced in the fall of the 2002-2003 academic year.
 A major in Strategic Communication (Public Relations) was introduced in the fall of the 2014-2015 academic year.
+A major in Secondary Education/English was introduced in the fall of the 2018-2019 academic year.